Pylons/hypatia/docs/usage.rst

    :linenos:
    :language: python

-Here's a more complicated example of indexing data into a catalog within your application, which uses callbacks to adapt cataloged objects to values rather than directly inspecting attributes of the content object.
-We use the same types of indexes, but we set up callbacks that allow us to adapt content to a result instead of examining the object for an attribute directly.
+Here's a more complicated example.
+It uses callbacks to adapt cataloged objects to values rather than directly inspecting attributes of the content object.
+We use the same types of indexes as the previous example, but we set up callbacks that allow us to adapt content to a result instead of examining the object for an attribute directly.
 This is useful in the case that your content objects don't have attributes that match exactly what you want to index:

 .. literalinclude:: code/index_callbacks.py
    :linenos: